Interview with UK VA, Becky Considine

 Did you just leave your job or start VA-ing gradually?

 I resigned from my job whilst on maternity leave.
-I’d completed my research, been in touch with a developer to build my website, was starting to write the content for the site and was looking into marketing my new business venture.
+During the final months of leave, I’d completed my research, sought out a web developer, started to write the content for my site and looked into marketing my new business venture.

-I was free to become a VA !
+Finally, I was free to become a VA!

 Where did you find the help or advice you needed to set up?

-I basically went online and conducted my own research.
-I looked at other VA websites and looked at marketing opportunities and decided there was a market out there for VAs.
+I conducted my own research online, and at that time(2012), there was a limited pool of information available.
+I looked at other websites, marketing opportunities and networking groups and decided that there was a market for VAs.

 Who was your first client?